-Lastly, we need to strengthen the musculature in the foot and lower leg to better resist overpronation.
-While the following exercise is not the only way to strengthen your legs and feet, it is a convenient exercise you can do anywhere which is a great place to start.
+Lastly, we need to strengthen the muscles in the foot and lower leg to better resist overpronation.
+While the following exercise is not the only way to stretch and strengthen your feet, it is a convenient exercise you can do anywhere which is a great place to start.

 - Sit in a chair with bare feet.